 They could also be operating through nonrecourse financing, such as a nonrecourse loan or margin in a stock or trading account.
 In any case, a percentage of net profits or income generated by that activity could be subject to a tax.

-Since the majority of retirement investors purchase publicly traded company stock, which is exempted from the UBTI tax pursuant to Internal Revenue Code Section 512, the UBTI tax rules are not widely known.
+Since the majority of retirement investors purchase publicly traded company stock, which is exempted from the UBTI tax, the UBTI tax rules are not widely known.

 An option is a contract that gives the buyer the right, but not the obligation, to buy or sell an underlying asset at a specific price on or before a certain date.